vulkano-rs/vulkano/README.md

 | [VideowindoW](https://www.videowindow.eu/) | Uses Vulkano under the hood to enable asynchronous video stream compositing |

-We would love to help you keep your project in sync with the most recent changes in Vulkano if you give us feedback by adding your project into this list.
+We would love to help you keep your project in sync with the most recent changes in Vulkano if you give us feedback by adding your project to this list.

 Thanks in advance!